 According to the Center for Public Policy Priorities (CPPP) reported that in 2009 and 2010 millions of dollars in federal benefits available for hungry Texans were being left unclaimed.

 One of the main reasons why many needy in the south Texas area are missing out on benefits they qualify for is due to the often long application and eligibility process that is often delayed by the vast numbers of cases that many state caseworkers have to process.
 These delays often discourage people from seeking assistance.

 The South Texas Food Bank addresses this critical problem by providing individual application and process assistance for potential applicants.
 Our SNAP Outreach Program assistants help fill out applications, translate, explain, and even at time a times verify eligibility!

 How do I apply for SNAP benefits?

-If you think you might be eligible for food stamps, Medicaid, and/or TANF benefits and would like to apply, contact The South Texas Food Bank to help you fill out your application by:
+If you think you might be eligible for food stamps, Medicaid, and/or TANF benefits and would like to apply, contact The South Texas Food Bank or visit the USDA website for more information.